CrystalDsouza05/MavenSupplies_Tableau_DB/README.md

 # Executive Dashboard (Tableau Project)

-This repository contains my **Tableau Executive Dashboard project**, created as part of the **Maven Analytics Tableau Course**.
+This repository contains my **Tableau Executive Dashboard project**, created as part of the **Maven Analytics Tableau Desktop Course**.
 The project focuses on designing an executive-level dashboard that translates business data into clear, interactive insights for decision-makers.

 ## 📊 Project Overview
 This project is part of a **hands-on, project-based Tableau course** designed to teach how to connect, analyze, and visualize data through real-world case studies.